Sobriket/Sobriket/README.md

 You lived your whole life as a rat lab.
 But now, this is over !
 With the help of Volt, the small rodent, you will escape and have your revenge.
 The little mouse will finally bite...

-In this game I had to do 2D physics such as basic OBB AABB collisions and 2D raycasts.
+In this game, I implemented 2D physics, including basic OBB and AABB collisions and 2D raycasts.
-I also did basic AI for the enemies.
-They roam from a point to another,detect you if you are in sight and then chase the player.
+I also developed basic AI for the enemies, who roam between points, detect you if you’re in sight, and then chase the player.
-And finally I did the Boss of the game(Gonk).
+Finally, I designed the boss of the game, Gonk.
-He has two types of attack :
+He has two types of attacks:

-- First he can smash the ground to summon spikes from the ground.
+- First, he can smash the ground to summon spikes.
-- Second he tries to hit the player with a giant red beam.
+- Second, he tries to hit the player with a giant red beam.

-He has a shield bar and a life bar.
-When you manage to reduce his shield to zero he puts a knee to the ground so the player can hit him from the back.
+ Gonk has a shield bar and a health bar.
+When you manage to reduce his shield to zero, he kneels down, allowing the player to hit him from behind.
 ![CA_7EF](https://github.com/user-attachments/assets/5e9db41a-44fe-4d61-b9d4-f01dc66e4f50)

 <blockquote>